LiamJCates/Programming-Notes/C++/Overview.md

 methods.
 These member methods operate using member data.
 The effect of this organization is that the programmer models objects containing data and actions they wants to perform.

+Syntax and semantics
+While there is no single organization the controls all of C++, individual vendors and communities implement the ISO standard which determines the syntax and semantics of the C++ language
+The ISO committee updates the standard every three years always used the most recent implementation of the standard

+The ISO C++ standard defines two kinds of entities:
+• Core language features, such as built-in types (e.g., char and int) and loops (e.g., for-statements and while-statements)
+• Standard-library components, such as containers (e.g., vector and map) and I/O operations (e.g., << and getline())

+The standard-library components are perfectly ordinary C++ code provided by every C++ implementation.
+That is, the C++ standard library can be implemented in C++ itself and is (with very minor uses of machine code for things such as thread context switching).
+This implies that C++ is sufficiently expressive and efficient for the most demanding systems programming tasks.